Skip to content

 agentlock detect

 This prints a table of every agent harness it found on your machine.
-Today, end-to-end hooks are wired for Claude Code, Codex CLI, and Cursor; other harnesses are detected but the installer flags them as not yet implemented.
+Today, end-to-end hooks are wired for Claude Code, Codex CLI, Cursor, and Gemini CLI; other harnesses are detected but the installer flags them as not yet implemented.
 See Status.

 Then pick a signer tier and run install.
 Two recommended paths: